Intevation/intelmq-certbund-contact/README-ripe-import.md

 Also see the
 [documentation of the libpg conninfo string](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING).
-The [documentation on environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html) to the connection also points towards how to savely provide a password with a ~/.pgpass file.
+The [documentation on environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html) to the connection also points towards how to safely provide a password with a ~/.pgpass file.

 ### use as a module
 `check-ripe.py` is a simple example how to use the module